top of page

 PBT-pin.png

-Beta Pi Theta was a French honorary founded in 1924 in Birmingham, Alabama at Howard College (1) (now Stamford University) by Elizabeth "Bessie" Louise Standifer (1900-1966).
+Beta Pi Theta was a French honorary founded in the city of Birmingham, Alabama by Elizabeth "Bessie" Louise Standifer (1900-1966).
 Born in Eufaula, Alabama, Standifer graduated from the University of Alabama with honors.
 While an undergraduate, Standifer was a standout student.
 She was the first female co-editor of the university yearbook, the Corolla, and was a member, leader and founder of many university honor societies, clubs and organizations; she was especially active in literary societies.
 Following graduation, she taught mathematics and chemistry at Phillips high school in Birmingham, Alabama, and her biographic profile in Thompson's History of Barbour County, Alabama indicates that she took additional coursework at Howard College.
 It is thus likely during this period in 1924 that she founded Beta Pi Theta, although the reasons for the foundation of a French literary society are still unknown.
-Beta Pi Theta's first chapters, all of which bear a two Greek-letter combination starting with Theta (including the chapter at Howard College), were installed in 1926.
-No Theta Alpha chapter has been found, and no chapter installed prior to 1926 has been discovered.
+Aside from the first chapter, Alpha, all of Beta Pi Theta's chapters include a two Greek-letter combination starting with Theta.
 Standifer served as the Executive Secretary of the Society from 1927-1928.
 (2)

 Purpose